aptabase/tauri-plugin-aptabase/README.md

 ## Usage

-First you need to get your App Key from Aptabase, you can find it in the `Instructions` menu on the left side of the Aptabase menu.
+First you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

 Then you need to register the core plugin with Tauri: